alexsanya/BackentTrial/README.md

 ### Swagger UI
 - to test API endpoints `swagger-ui-express` been added
 - swagger schema located in `src/swagger.yaml`
-- swagger ui interface availible at address: `http://localhost:3001/api-docs/`
+- swagger ui interface available at address: `http://localhost:3001/api-docs/`

 ### Logger
-- All log output is going through `logger.js` so it would be easy to rediect if necessary - 3 log levels are supported: `log`, `debug` and `error`
+- All log output is going through `logger.js` so it would be easy to redirect if necessary - 3 log levels are supported: `log`, `debug` and `error`

 ### Get contract by id
 - SQL query been modified in order to fetch profiles alongside with contract and check if caller is either a client or contractor
 - Regex filter been added to query in order to protect from SQL injection

 ### Get contracts by profile
-- If thee are too many contracts for particular profile then API will be forsing client to use pagination with `offset` and `limit` parameters
+- If thee are too many contracts for particular profile then API will be forcing client to use pagination with `offset` and `limit` parameters

 ### Make payment endpoint
 - Concurrent executions for the same profile are prevented by semaphore - it is map that marks profiles for which payment operation is in progress, until it finished or failed other payment requests for same profile will result in `409 Conflict` error
 - semaphore implemented as a couple of middlewares - one before processing to lock the profile and another after - to release it
 - All state changes for Job and Profile tables are within same transaction to avoid mismanagement of state

-### Topup client account endpoint
+### Top up client account endpoint
 - Will run only for client profiles, request to other profiles will result in `400 Bad request` error
 - Using the same semaphore as make payment endpoint - locking per profile

 ### Best profession and best clients endpoints
 - Implemented via raw queries, this queries might be heavy so calls to database are wrapped into deferring function called `throttle`, this function will not let to execute more than one query per period - other calls will line up in queue and resolving one-per-period.
 This will prevent overload on database at expense of response time.
-Also execution time is maesured and written to logs
+Also execution time is measured and written to logs